JimiR0/TVT23SPL_R8_Weather_station/README.md

 ________________________________________
 ## Devices and Technology Used

-We used a variety of components in our project, which are listed in the “Components” section (linked elsewhere).
-In this section, we list the applications and devices that helped with the project:
+Here you can find the components, applications and devices that helped with the project:

 •	KiCad